Hearing disorders make it hard – but not impossible – to hear and can often be managed.

 Mixed Hearing Loss

 Mixed hearing loss affects the outer or middle ear, and the inner ear.
-When conductive and sensorineural hearing loss occurs at the same time, there may be damage in these areas.
-If you work around loud noise and have fluid in your ear, you may have mixed hearing loss.
+When conductive and sensorineural hearing loss occurs at the same time, this is considered a mixed hearing loss.
+If you have age-related hearing loss and a middle ear infection, this would be an example of mixed hearing loss.

 Hearing Aid Options